Advice to retail, taxi, police, tradespeople, civil engineering and other sectors

 Advice to sectors where workers live on site (civil engineering, shipyards, ships etc.)

 People with respiratory tract symptoms must not go to work or stay in common living areas.
-Most people with mild respiratory symptoms are not tested for COVID-19, but should avoid contact with colleagues until one day after symptoms are gone.
+Most people with mild respiratory symptoms are not tested for COVID-19, but should avoid contact with colleagues until their symptoms are gone.

 People who have been diagnosed with COVID-19 should be in home isolation.
 If they cannot travel home, a separate area must be set aside for this purpose.
 There should be a separate bathroom / toilet available.
 Food should be served in the room.
 Otherwise, follow the general advice on home isolation.
 Afterwards, the rooms, toilets and other areas where people in home isolation have been should be cleaned with ordinary cleaning products.
 The District Medical Officer is responsible for following up COVID-19 cases and for contact tracing according to current guidelines.